gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release of Gradle, the `ObjectFactory` service, which is part of the public API, now includes a method to create `SourceDirectorySet` instances.
 A plugin can now use this method instead of the internal types.

+### Changes to file property construction

+TBD - `ObjectFactory` is now used to create file and directory `Property` instances, similar to other `Property` types.

 ### JaCoCo plugin now works with the build cache and parallel test execution

 The [JaCoCo plugin](userguide/jacoco_plugin.html) plugin now works seamlessly with the build cache.